Maldrek/bamazon-app/README.md

-# bamazon-app
+# Bamazon Storefront Application
 This introductory project to SQL and node creates an Amazon-esque app on a small scale.
 Functions of the app include displaying a list of current stock and the properties related to them, and future updates will include managerial and departmental components to simulate an actual business model.

 # Summation

 This app replicates an online store such as Amazon or Ebay in order to show the power of database use at a very simple level.
-Future updates will include a Manager and Regional application that allows for greater manipulation of the database and control over inventory and pricing including configuring overhead costs and managing "success" of various departments.
+Future updates will include a Manager and Regional application that allows for greater manipulation of the database and control over inventory and pricing including configuring overhead costs and managing "success" of various departments.Lan

+<h3>Languages Used</h3>

+This application uses JavaScript (Node.js) and mySQl as its database.

 # Intro